cqframework/cqf-ruler/README.md

 ## Release Process
 To release a new version of CQF Ruler:
-- Identify target versions for:
+- Ensure target versions/releases of:
    - [ ] HAPI
    - [ ] CQFTooling
    - [ ] CDSHooks